foreverphoenix/the-phoenix-flavour/content/lotf/installation/_index.md

 After updating the game language, please launch the game once and quit from the main menu.

+> If you own the Anniversary Edition DLC, the game will download all creations on first launch.
+This may take a few minutes.

 ## Wabbajack Installation

 Next up you need to install the Wabbajack tool itself: